 Amongst all the pain there is hope.
 There is always hope.

-So here are some things we can do as business people, as citizens, as parents, to better the lives of all, blacks, whites, muslims, christians…….we must all change to impact our local communities, family by family, child by child, gang by gang.
-The change has to start with ourselves.
-Here are some thoughts to drive change amongst young people, who after all are our tomorrow.
+So here are some things we can do as business people, as citizens, as parents, in the UK to better the lives of all, blacks, whites, muslims, christians and even Stoke City fans…….we must all change to impact our local communities, family by family, child by child, gang by gang.

 The most important thing is to do something, however small, to assist those less advantaged and by small consistent actions at a local and national level things will improve